Ueli Maurer

-Ulrich "Ueli" Maurer (/de-CH/; born 1 December 1950) is a Swiss politician who served as a Member of the Swiss Federal Council from 2009 to 2022.
+Ulrich "Ueli" Maurer (/de-CH/; born 1 December 1950) is a Swiss politician who was a Member of the Swiss Federal Council from 2009 to 2022.
 A member of the Swiss People's Party (SVP/UDC), he was President of the Swiss Confederation in 2013 and 2019.
 Formerly head of the Federal Department of Defence, Civil Protection and Sports (2009–2015), Maurer headed the Federal Department of Finance from 2016 to 2022.
 From 2019 to 2022, he was the longest-serving sitting member of the Federal Council.

 An accountant by occupation, Maurer chaired the Swiss People's Party from 1996 to 2008.
 Elected by the Swiss Federal Assembly to succeed Federal Councillor Samuel Schmid in 2008, he took office on 1 January 2009.
-Maurer served as Vice President of Switzerland for 2012 and 2018 and President of Switzerland for 2013 and 2019.
+Maurer was Vice President of Switzerland for 2012 and 2018 and President of Switzerland for 2013 and 2019.
 He was reelected to the Federal Council in 2011, 2015, and 2019.

 Early life and education

 Maurer was born 1 December 1950 in Wetzikon, to Ulrich Maurer Sr., a financially destitute farmer, and Annemarie Maurer (née Knecht).
 His father did not own farmland and was only a leaseholder.
 His grandfather went to Alaska during the Gold rush.

-He was raised in the Zürcher Oberland.
+Maurer was raised in the Zürcher Oberland.
 He completed a commercial apprenticeship, and completed a federal certification in accounting.
-Maurer was the only non-academic to serve on the Federal Council until his resignation in 2022.
+Maurer was the only non-academic on the Federal Council until his resignation in 2022.